juxt/yada/dev/resources/user-manual.md

 Normally, exploiting asynchronous operations in handling web requests is difficult and requires advanced knowledge of asynchronous programming techniques.
-In yada, however, it's easy.
+In yada, however, it's easy, thanks to manifold.

 For a fuller explanation as to why asynchronous programming models are beneficial, see the [Ratpack](http://ratpack.io) documentation.
-Note that yada provides all the features of Ratpack, and more, but native to Clojure.
-The combination of Clojure and yada significantly reduces the amount of code you have to write to create scalable web APIs for your applications.
+(Note that yada provides all the features of Ratpack and more).

 ## Example 3: Search engine